-John Conyers, longest serving black congressman, dies at 90 - The Philadelphia Sunday Sun
+John Conyers, longest serving Black congressman, dies at 90 - The Philadelphia Sunday Sun

 By Corey Williams

-Conyers, among the high-profile politicians toppled by sex harassment allegations in 2017, died at his home on Sunday, said Detroit police spokesman Cpl.
+Conyers, among the high-profile politicians toppled by sexual harassment allegations in 2017, died at his home on Sunday, said Detroit police spokesman Cpl.
 Dan Donakowski.
 The death “looks like natural causes,” Donakowski added.

 That voter loyalty helped Conyers freely speak his mind.
 He took aim at both Republicans and fellow Democrats: He said then-President George W. Bush “has been an absolute disaster for the African-American community” in 2004, and in 1979 called then-President Jimmy Carter “a hopeless, demented, honest, well-intentioned nerd who will never get past his first administration.”